A discussion group

 You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MSc in Psychology.
 Whilst your first degree can be in a different subject to psychology, you must have the skills expected of a social sciences graduate.

 This qualification has a required study order.
-All students will begin with the postgraduate module, Principles of social and psychological inquiry (DD801).
-This module will help equip you with the requisite skills needed to undertake postgraduate-level study, but it does not offer remedial training for those with an unsuitable bachelors degree or inadequate experience.
+You will begin with Principles of social and psychological inquiry (DD801) which will help equip you with the requisite skills needed to undertake postgraduate-level study, but it does not offer remedial training for those with an unsuitable bachelors degree or inadequate experience.
 You will have the opportunity to study with a cohort of peers throughout, while modules and the assessments build on one another systematically.

 You must be able to: